Custody and Parenting Time

 The Ruthenberg-Marshall Law Firm can help you in seeking either primary custody or parenting time and can advise you on what parenting time schedule you should pursue given the facts of your case.

-For help with your custody action, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+For help with your custody action, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.